 Research and complex analysis for our health

-All school classes are involved in the project by allowing young people to examine apples from their own garden for their microbial composition.
-In addition, there is the possibility for particularly interested pupils to write a Matura work within the scope of the research.
+All school classes were involved in the project by allowing young people to examine apples from their own garden for their microbial composition.
+In addition, there was the possibility for particularly interested pupils to write a Matura work within the scope of the research.

-With our innovative and interdisciplinary student design, which is scientifically, technically and artistically oriented, we want to try and improve the prevailing opinion about microorganisms not only among young people but also in the public.
-The artistic aspect of microbial architecture is to be captured by confocal laser microscopy and clarified by the design of sculptures.
-This will strengthen the media's interest in research.
-In addition, an EcoArt-Day is planned, in which the students are to present the scientific results as well as the art projects.
+With our innovative and interdisciplinary student design, which was scientifically, technically and artistically oriented, we wanted to try and improve the prevailing opinion about microorganisms not only among young people but also in the public.
+The artistic aspect of microbial architecture was to be captured by confocal laser microscopy and clarified by the design of sculptures.
+This strengthened the media's interest in research.
+In addition, an EcoArt-Day took place, in which the students presented the scientific results as well as the art projects.